Skip to main content

 Use run when you want to stream output progressively.

-Waits for the model to complete and returns the final output as a string.
+Waits for the model to complete and returns the final output string.

-const output = await agent.runAndWait("Score the account and explain why.", event)
+const output = await agent.runAndWait("Score the account and explain why.")

 })